Which anatomical term specifically refers to the region at the ba... | Channels for Pearson+

 Step 2: Review the anatomical terms provided in the options: Orbital (pertaining to the eye socket), Frontal (pertaining to the forehead), Temporal (pertaining to the sides of the head near the temples), and Occipital (pertaining to the back of the head).

-Step 3: Recall that the occipital region is located at the posterior aspect of the skull, specifically at the back of the head.
-This term is derived from the occipital bone, which forms the posterior part of the cranium.
+Step 3: Focus on the term 'Occipital,' which is specifically associated with the posterior region of the skull, known as the occipital region.

-Step 4: Eliminate the incorrect options based on their definitions: Orbital refers to the eye socket, Frontal refers to the forehead, and Temporal refers to the sides of the head near the temples.
-None of these describe the back of the head.
+Step 4: Compare the other options to ensure they do not match the description of the back of the head.
+For example, 'Orbital' refers to the eye socket, 'Frontal' refers to the forehead, and 'Temporal' refers to the sides of the head near the temples.

-Step 5: Conclude that the correct anatomical term for the region at the back of the head is 'Occipital,' as it directly corresponds to the location described in the question.
+Step 5: Conclude that the correct anatomical term for the region at the back of the head is 'Occipital,' based on its definition and anatomical location.

 Watch next